mephi42/via-xterm/README.md

 # Why?
 To simplify debugging of scripts, that use escape sequences/ncurses/urwid, in an IDE (e.g. PyCharm).
-Normally IDEs' integrated consoles do not handle all escape sequences, so one has either tolerate that or use remote debugging.
+Normally IDEs' integrated consoles do not handle all escape sequences, so one has to either tolerate that or use remote debugging.
-`via-xterm` allows to circumvent that by wrapping the desired script in a way that its stdin/stdout are connected to an `xterm -S` instance.
+`via-xterm` allows to circumvent that by wrapping the target script in a way that its stdin/stdout are connected to a new `xterm -S` instance, through which a user can interact with the script.
+Debugging target script is possible, because it is run using `compile()` and `exec()` builtins.